Saturday, August 16, 2025

 The other day I had to debug a hard to track drawing bug.
 The application is built with the MFC framework so it still uses GDI on places to draw custom controls.

-The incorrect drawing artifact was displayed after an invocation of 'DrawText' with the flag 'DT_CALCRECT'.
-This was unexpected since with the flag the function doesn't draw and only measures the size.
-Eventually I realized that GDI batches invocations so perhaps the buggy overdrawing had already taken place before.
-What was needed to prove this hypothesis:
+The incorrect drawing artifact was displayed after an invocation of 'DrawText'.
+This was unexpected since the function only measured the size.
+It had the flag 'DT_CALCRECT' which does not draw to the screen.
+Eventually I realized that GDI batches calls so probably the buggy overdrawing had already taken place before.
+What was needed:

 • suppress GDI's caching mechanism through 'GdiSetBatchLimit'.